11 Signs You're Unhealthy That You Probably Ignore (But Shouldn't)

 But did you know our bodies give us warning signs of waning health long before we get thwacked with potentially life-threatening illnesses?
-Our bodies speak to us in whispers, and if we don’t listen to the whispers, our bodies start to yell.
+Our bodies speak to us in whispers, and if we don’t listen, our bodies start to yell.

 How can you tell if your body is whispering?
-Here are some warning signs.
+Here are some signs to note:

 Strange.
 The doctor just measured you two years ago.
 You used to be 5’ 7.”
 Now you’re 5’ 6 ½.”
 Why are you shrinking?
 It’s probably because your bones are starting to degenerate as a result of osteoporosis.
 Aging doesn’t have to mean bone loss.
-It’s possible to have healthy bones your whole life, so if you’re losing stature, your bones may be whispering to you, and if you don’t take measures to make your bones healthier, you could wind up with a hip fracture or a humpback.
+It’s possible to have healthy bones your whole life, so if you’re losing stature, it's worth noting.

-To protect your bones, make sure you’re getting enough natural calcium, vitamin D, weight bearing exercise, and—the one most doctors won’t prescribe—relaxation responses, which can help your bones strengthen themselves!
-(To activate your relaxation responses, download a free guided meditation here.
+To protect your bones, make sure you’re getting enough natural calcium, vitamin D, weight bearing exercise, and—the one most doctors won’t prescribe—relaxation responses, which can help your bones strengthen themselves.

 Sure, your fatigue might be the result of burning the midnight oil and then getting up early for CrossFit or child care.
 You could be tired because your thyroid isn’t functioning properly, your adrenal glands are burned out, or your body is exhausted from expending all your resources trying to protect you from the toxic overload you’re bombarding your system with because of processed foods, cigarettes, alcohol, or environmental exposures.

 Hydration is essential to maintaining a healthy body, and when you’re well hydrated, your urine should be almost completely clear.
 If you peer into the toilet and see a lot of yellow, you’re probably not drinking enough fluids.
-Remember, caffeinated or alcoholic beverages are dehydrating, not hydrating, and sodas are full of chemicals, so stick to water, herbal or green tea, coconut water, or green juice.
+Remember, caffeinated or alcoholic beverages are dehydrating, not hydrating, so stick to water, herbal or green tea, coconut water, or green juice.

 You might think anxiety is all in your head—and it certainly can be.
-As I write about in Mind Over Medicine, anxiety can start as a feeling in your mind that translates into the physiology of your body and predisposes you to diseases like heart disease.
+As I write about in Mind Over Medicine, anxiety can start as a feeling in your mind that translates into the physiology of your body and predisposes you to diseases.
 But sometimes, anxiety can go the other way.
-Anxious feelings can result from sex hormone imbalances, hyperthyroidism, adrenal tumors, and more.
+Anxious feelings can result from hormone imbalances, hyperthyroidism, and more.

 Not sure what’s causing your anxiety?
 Start by asking your inner wisdom what is causing you to feel anxious.
 Usually, anxiety is the result of areas of your life being out of alignment with your true self.
-(Learn more about how to assess your alignment with your true self here.)
 If you feel anxious for no reason at all, ask your doctor to test your hormones.

-Cracked lips, also known as “cheilitis,” can signal adeficiency in B vitamins, especially vitamin B12, which can put you at risk ofillnesses like anemia.
-For a simple sourceof B12, mix up my favorite go-to snack—popcorn, olive oil, nutritional yeast, truffle salt, and cayenne pepper.
-(It’s the nutritional yeast that is a potentsource of B12.
-My BFF Tricia Barrett, who made up the recipe, calls it “popcorncrack!”)
+Cracked lips, also known as “cheilitis,” can signal a deficiency in B vitamins, especially vitamin B12, which can put you at risk of illnesses like anemia.
+For a simple source of B12, mix up my favorite go-to snack—popcorn, olive oil, nutritional yeast, truffle salt, and cayenne pepper.
+(It’s the nutritional yeast that is a potent source of B12.)